Hosting and bandwidth provided by MacHost.

 Can I directly connect two iPods to each other and transfer music?

 Apple provides no support for such a feature.
-However, there is a product called Hitch that allows you to connect two iPods to each other as well as other MP3 players or digital cameras.
-The company offers a FAQ that might also be of interest.
-Amazon.com sells the Hitch substantially below list price.
+However, there is a product called Hitch (now discontinued) that allows you to connect two iPods to each other as well as other MP3 players or digital cameras.
+The company provided a FAQ that might also be of interest.

 Does the iPod support multiple voltages?
 Are adapters required?